Skip to main content

 Dynamic workflows have a mutable set of steps that users can add, remove, and reorder at runtime.
 They use the stepTypes field to define available step templates.

-Action step is a lightweight placeholder designed to display actions from outer pipelines via visibleOn.
+Action step is a lightweight placeholder designed to display actions from outer workflows via visibleOn.
 It has no child steps and no history.

 References are used to reuse configurations returned by providers.
 References have a different set of fields; however, they are effectively replaced by a workflow configuration.